 Journey through history from delightful Colombo, with its contemporary cafes and art galleries, to Anuradhapura, the first capital of Sri Lanka from the 3rd century BC.

-Kandy, a UNESCO World Heritage City, is surrounded by mountains, green velvet tea plantations and the Mahaweli River.
+Explore Kandy, a UNESCO World Heritage City.
 It is a fascinating city rich in cultural heritage, arts and crafts, music and dance.
 Enjoy the beauty of Kandy’s historic architecture, including ancient religious monuments still in use.

 During our Kandy tour, we visit museums and art galleries as well as revered sites such as the Sri Maha Boddhi, the oldest historically documented tree in the world, dating back over 2000 years.

 Attend the traditional puja ceremony at Dalada Maligawa Temple, where the Tooth Relic of the Buddha is displayed.

 Another highlight is a visit to the Kandyan Dance Foundation and are treated to demonstrations.

 Our tour continues to the hill country of Nuwara Eliya and then travels into rural villages Ella, Wellawaya and Yala.

 Embark on a safari at Ruhunu National Park, a section of Yala National Park.
 Its’ open undulating terrain has been known for elephants for many years.
 However, recently the park has received much publicity from National Geographic and the Discovery TV channel for its’ focus on a leopard research/conservation and identification project.
 Claims have subsequently been made that Yala National Park has the world’s highest concentration of leopard per square kilometer.